-SUMMER ORIENTATION
+ATTEND SUMMER ORIENTATION

-Attending the New Student Orientation at your school is important and many colleges and universities actually require this.
-The experience will introduce you to the campus, faculty, staff, and all aspects of a college environment.
+Attending your school's New Student Orientation will introduce you to the campus, faculty, staff, students, and all aspects of a college environment.
 In most cases, you will meet your college advisor during orientation.
 Most college advisors encourage students to register for their first semester during orientation.
 In large, public universities, college courses may fill up early and students sometimes have a hard time getting the particular courses they would like.

-By visiting a campus during orientation, you will interact with current students, make new friends, and get a jump-start on learning about campus activities and student organizations.
 Some programs also welcome parents in an effort to inform them about campus life.
 If a special orientation is held for families, you should encourage your family to attend if they are able.